kadirpekel/algorig/README.md

 ---

 ## Todo:
- * Utilize Python type hints to able to use typed parameters.
+ * Utilize Python type hints to able to use typed parameters on cli commands.
 Also code base would statically be more accurate and stable.
  * Unit tests.
  * More documentation.